kenzylouis/simple_flask_app/README.md

 ex. if we were building twitter: user - feed - relationship (would be different modules responsible for different part of the applations).
 Each would have theor own model, controller and views

-in flask views.py for controller, template for the views and model for model, they have their test and all is grouped under one app (user for ex.)
+in flask views.py for controller, template for the views and model for model, they have their test and all is grouped under one app ('user' app for ex.)

+### Models

+Models have classes where each class represent a table in the db.

+A class is usually an extension of the SQLAlchemy Models class

 ### Migrations